raspberrypilearning/rock-band/en/step_8.md

 ![screenshot](images/band-piano.png)

-As well as using sprites from the library, you can also paint your own.
+You can use more sprites from the library, and you can also paint your own sprites!

 ![screenshot](images/band-draw.png)